kovidgoyal/kitty/docs/index.rst

 fish
 ~~~~~~~~

-Add the following to your :file:`~/.config/fish/config.fish`
+For versions of fish earlier than 3.0.0, add the following to your
+:file:`~/.config/fish/config.fish`.
+Later versions source completions by default.

 .. code-block:: sh